whos-zycher/opsec-guide/guide.md

 Your firewall isn't a suggestion its a necessity.
 Use vlans to segregate trusted devices from untrusted ones.
 Block all outbound connections by default whitelist only what you explicitly need.
 LAN-to-WAN traffic?
 Minimal as possible.
 Think of your network as a military base you don't let random devices roam free.
 Everything is locked down.

 If you're not watching your traffic, someone else is.
 Set up wireshark, zeek, suricata.
 Learn them.
 Monitor "every" packet incoming and outgoing.
 If something's phoning home when it shouldn't be, you need to know before it becomes a problem.
-Anything making requests to servers in china, russia, or Als data centers you don't recognize ?
+Anything making requests to servers in china, russia, or AWS data centers you don't recognize ?
 Kill it.

 If you're using Google DNS (8.8.8.8) or cloudflare (1.1.1.1), you're basically mailing your browsing history to surveillance agencies.
 Don't.
 Instead, use Quad9 (9.9.9.9) or Mullvad (194.242.2.2) at minimum, or better, self host unbound.
 Encrypt your dns with DoH (DNS-over-HTTPS) or DoT (DNS-over-TLS).
 Then, block all devices from using any other dns.
 If something is hardcoded to google, it's spyware.